autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 :check candidate path;
 note right
   This module checks following conditions:
-  - is there enough distance between surround moving vehicle and ego path to avoid target safely?
+  - is there enough distance between surrounding moving vehicles and ego path to avoid target safely?
   - is the path jerky?
   - is the path within drivable area? end note